 Every now and then, I happen across a couple who has it figured out.
 Somehow, it seems, they navigated the hurdles and pitfalls of marriage and now are coasting down easy street.

 Marriage looks easy for these fortunate few.
 They encounter problems.
 Everyone does.
 But there’s noticeable joy in their relationship.
 They enjoy being around one another.
 It’s genuine.
 They say things like, “I love him more today than the day I married him.”

 How does this happen?
 Is Cupid on speed dial?
 Is there a marriage monk somewhere deep in the Himalayas?
 If it were this easy, I assure you Cupid would be everyone’s best friend and the Himalayas would contain, at any one time, half of the world’s population.

 Healthy relationships don’t just happen.
 They’re built with healthy habits.

 Here are 7 habits of healthy marriages.

-1. They pursue emotional, physical, and sexual intimacy.
+1. They pursue emotional and physical intimacy.